-As soon as we ventured into the canyon, we were mesmerized by the stunning splendor of the nature.
+Soon after, we ventured into the canyon and were mesmerised by the stunning splendour of nature.
 Submerged in a blanket of snow with dazzling pillars of blue ice as the backdrop, Johnston Canyon really had transformed into an icy wonderland!

 30 minutes into the hike (~1.1km walk), the relatively level walkway brought us to a fork in the trail.
 Turning right, we arrived at the bottom of the canyon to see the Lower Falls.

 The bridge suspended over the stream provides a great frontal view of the thundering Lower Falls in the summer.

 To get a more intimate view of the attractive waterfall, we ducked into the limestone cave which opened up to a reasonably sized viewing platform.